-Wedding Ceremony Music: Complete Guide
+Wedding Ceremony Music: Complete Guide - Cheese Wedding Cake Shop

-Right then, let's sort out your wedding day soundtrack.
+Right then, let’s sort out your wedding day soundtrack.
 After helping countless couples across the East Midlands, I can tell you straight - your music choices can make or break the atmosphere of your big day.
+Consider hiring a live musician for your wedding music to create a more intimate experience.

-Speaking from experience (and I've seen my fair share in Leicestershire's village churches), live musicians can work wonders in the right setting.
 Picture a string quartet in one of our lovely stone churches - proper goosebump material, that.
 Mind you, I was at a cracking barn do last month where the DJ had three generations giving it large on the dancefloor.
+One of the standout tracks was Ed Sheeran's "Thinking Out Loud," a Grammy-winning song that remains a top choice for weddings.

 You’ll need to nail down music for these bits: